aydon14/AES/README.md

 --- --- --- --- --- ---

-All TESTS performed with Cryptography (https://github.com/pyca/cryptography/)
+All tests performed with Cryptography (https://github.com/pyca/cryptography/)

 This may be vulnerable to side channel attacks.
 Learn more: https://en.wikipedia.org/wiki/Advanced_Encryption_Standard#Security
 _____________________________